Anti-Inflammatory Diet Plan →

 For now, I’m off to Napa for a conference and to celebrate the Kiwi’s 36th bday!!
 Wow, we’re old, but in a fresh kind of way.

-low carb zucchini noodles tossed with roasted poblano pesto
+Side view zucchini noodles tossed with roasted poblano pesto on stone plate with fork on plate

 Favorite type of pesto?
 Hook me up!